ezrosent/frawk/info/overview.md

 Lengauer-Tarjan algorithm for SSA construction that had been published after the Tiger Book.

+You can view a textual representation of the untyped CFG by passing the `--dump-cfg` flag to frawk.
+Bytecode and LLVM can be viewed with the `--dump-bytecode` and `--dump-llvm` options.
+The latter will be optimized;
+passing `-O0` will roughly show the LLVM constructed by frawk.

 To avoid long compile times and complicated builds, the LLVM code makes function calls into the same runtime that is used to interpret bytecode instructions.
 The alternative would be to use LLVM IR generated from rust and then smuggle it into